 Vanderbilt’s clinical expertise lies within the areas of gerontological and internal medicine nursing.

-As a member of the Office of Nursing Education and Professional Development, Vanderbilt orients, mentors and supports new clinical nurse specialists into their roles.
-For three years, as a staff development coordinator at Montefiore, she was responsible for the continuing education and development of 500 employees, conducting a comprehensive geriatric assessment course for professional nurses.
+Vanderbilt orients, mentors and supports new clinical nurse specialists into their roles.
+For five years, as a staff development coordinator at Montefiore, she was responsible for the continuing education and development of 500 employees, conducting a comprehensive geriatric assessment course for professional nurses.
 She has also taught as an adjunct faculty member at the following institutions:

 - University of Akron, Akron, Ohio